Although the weather is still really warm here, it’s officially fall!! That calls for delicious, comforting, fall meals.

 Don’t they look totally delicious?
 My family loved it, especially my meat-loving husband.
-There’s bratwurst in there!
+After all, there’s bratwurst in there!

 To go along with the smoked pork and ribs and those yummy baked beans, I made wedge salad.
 I prefer my wedge with blue cheese dressing and chunks of blue cheese, but we have family members who don’t like blue cheese.
-So, I subbed in ranch dressing.
+So, I subbed in ranch dressing for the blue cheese.

 - 1 head of iceberg lettuce

-- 1/2 cup of ranch of blue cheese dressing
+- 1/2 cup of ranch or blue cheese dressing

 - 1 cup of cherry tomatoes, halved